sybilhoangRG/support.balsamiq.com/content/ui101/alerts.md

 product: "UI Design 101"
 ---

-Any UI control that captures the user's attention can be thought of as an alert.<!--more-->
+Any UI control that captures the user's attention can be thought of as an alert.
+They should be used wisely so they aren't overwhelming.<!--more-->

 For the purposes of this guide, alerts are characterized by being interruptive and **requiring action to proceed**, unlike notifications or [validation messages](../validation/).